Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 Host: foo.com
 ```

-All three of those requests are only satisfying two out of the three configured
+All three of these requests satisfy only two of three configured
 conditions.
 The first request's URI is not a match for any of the configured
-`uris`, and it is so for the second request's HTTP method, or the third's Host
+`uris`, same for the second request's HTTP `method`, and the third request's `host`
 header.

-Now that we grasp how each of those three properties play together, let's go
-into more details and explore each one of them individually.
+Now that we understand how the `hosts`, `uris` and `methods` properties work together, let's explore each property individually.

 [Back to TOC](#table-of-contents)

 #### Request Host header

-It shouldn't come as a surprise that routing a request based on its Host header
+Routing a request based on its Host header
 is the most straightforward way to proxy traffic through Kong, as this is the
-intended usage of the HTTP Host header itself.
-Hence, Kong certainly makes it
+intended usage of the HTTP Host header.
+Kong makes it
 easy to do so via the `hosts` field of the API entity.

-This field accepts multiple values, which must be comma-separated when
+`hosts` accepts multiple values, which must be comma-separated when
 specifying them via the Admin API:

 ```bash